rai-project/rai/README.md

 Alternatively, you can place the app secret in `~/.rai_secret` and just do

-    go run -tags develop main.go -d -v -p <project-folder>
+    go run -tags debug main.go -d -v -p <project-folder>

-The `-tags develop` casuses rai to read the local configuration instead of using an embedded one.
+The `-tags debug` casuses rai to read the local configuration instead of using an embedded one.

 ## Usage